 Psychiatrists in Grafton County, NH

 My ideal clients are partners in their health journey.
-ADHD affects all aspects of daily life - relationships, work, school, sports - the list can go on and on.
-It also effects everyone differently.
-When developing a plan to support clients, we work together to review how they are impacted - socially, emotionally and physically.
+Our mental health affects all aspects of daily life - relationships, work, school, sports - the list can go on and on.
+All mental health diagnoses impact each person's life differently.
+When developing a plan to support clients, we work together to review how they are impacted - socially, emotionally and physically and work to develop personalized goals.
+You are the captain of your ship and my role is to assist in navigating you to where you want to be.

 My ideal clients are partners in their health journey.
-ADHD affects all aspects of daily life - relationships, work, school, sports - the list can go on and on.
-It also effects everyone differently.
-When developing a plan to support clients, we work together to review how they are impacted - socially, emotionally and physically.
+Our mental health affects all aspects of daily life - relationships, work, school, sports - the list can go on and on.
+All mental health diagnoses impact each person's life differently.
+When developing a plan to support clients, we work together to review how they are impacted - socially, emotionally and physically and work to develop personalized goals.
+You are the captain of your ship and my role is to assist in navigating you to where you want to be.

 I am a psychiatric nurse practitioner.
 I provide both non-medication and medication strategies in order to find the right fit for your needs.